-Emily Zuckerman leads Catalyst’s legal affairs, directing the organization’s contract, employment, intellectual property, governance, and other legal matters in all countries.
+Emily Zuckerman leads Catalyst’s legal affairs, directing the organization’s contract, employment, intellectual property, governance, and other legal matters in six countries.
 She also leads Catalyst’s efforts to establish entities in new global locations.
-Dr. Zuckerman currently is one of the content creators for the edX MOOC, Inclusive Leadership Training: Effective Communication, and a member of Catalyst’s Work-Life Issue Specialty Team.
+Dr. Zuckerman currently is one of the content creators for the edX MOOC, Inclusive Leadership Training: Effective Communication, and a member of Catalyst’s Work-life Effectiveness Issue Specialty Team.
 Additionally, she served for two years on the Catalyst Award Evaluation Committee and moderated Coca-Cola’s break out session at Catalyst’s 2014 Annual Awards Conference.

 Outside of Catalyst, Dr. Zuckerman serves on the Work and Family Researchers Network’s (WFRN) Committee to Connect Research, Policy and Practice and the Consortium for Advancing Women Lawyers.
 She is admitted to practice law in New York, New Jersey, Texas, and the District of Columbia.